-Science’s Quality Mission
+Our Quality Mission

-Science focuses on customers’ wants and needs, and we strive for continuous improvement in this Mission by maintaining our core values of: Quality First, People Matter, and Pursuit of Excellence.
+We strive for continuous improvement in this Mission by maintaining our core values of: Quality First, People Matter, and Pursuit of Excellence.

-Science’s Quality Control Practices
+Our Quality Control Practices

 Receiving and Sampling

 When we receive new raw material, we place it in quarantine – a clearly marked area separated from approved raw materials.
-Materials in this area are only handled by employees who gather samples for testing and cannot be used in production or sent to customers until all testing procedures and documentation is complete.
+Materials in this area are only handled by employees who gather samples for testing and cannot be used in production or sent to clients until all testing procedures and documentation is complete.

 Any given shipment of raw material can contain several containers of the same product.
 To be sure all the material is up to our quality standards, samples are taken from every container.
-A composite sample is then blended from these samples an sent to a third party lab for analysis.
+A composite sample is then blended from these samples and sent to a third party lab for analysis.

 Third Party Testing